Intrinsic Image Transfer for Illumination Manipulation: Introduction

-\item A local translation-invariant encoding model based on the locally linear embedding (LLE) algorithm~\cite{roweis2000nonlinear} is introduced to identify the illumination-invariant property of reflectance layer.
-This local model enables us to control the ``intrinsic'' reflectance layer directly without taking an ill-posed image decomposition.
+\item A simple filtering operator is introduced to mimic the spatial-smoothing property of image illumination, and a locally linear embedding (LLE) algorithm\cite{roweis2000nonlinear} is also formulated to identify the illumination-invariant reflectance.
+The refinements provide an alternative way to optimize image illumination without the necessity of taking an explicit intrinsic image decomposition.

-\item A series of applications are presented under our IIT model.
-All photorealistic losses are reduced into quadratic forms with the aid of an extra ``exemplar'' image, thereby giving a closed-form solution to image illumination manipulation. \end{itemize}

-Furthermore, our IIT algorithm takes a small step toward clarifying the relationship of different ``intrinsic'' layers under the Retinex-like models.
-As interpreted in Sec.
-3 and 4, we present a new paradigm to regularize the ``intrinsic'' layers based on the photorealistic losses defined on images, which avoids the intrinsic image decomposition and simplifies the controlness of image illumination.
-To validate its versatility, we show experimental results on several illumination-related tasks: illumination compensation, image enhancement, and HDR image compression.
+\item A closed-form solution to controlling image illumination is implemented with the aid of a so-called exemplar image.
+The performance is verified both qualitatively and quantitatively on several illumination-related tasks, where our IIT algorithm performs favorable results on natural images against state-of-the-art methods.